institute for administrators in catholic higher education

 Dr. Ed Peck

-Edward J. Peck, Ph.D. is the founding executive director of the Ignatian Colleagues Program, now a program of the AJCU.
-The program office is housed on the campus of John Carroll University in Cleveland, OH.
-Prior to assuming this role in June 2008, Ed served as Associate Dean of the Graduate School at John Carroll University and taught Business Ethics in the MBA and Nonprofit Administration programs.
-Previously, Ed was an Assistant Professor of Religious Studies at Neumann College in Aston, PA.
+Edward J. Peck, Ph.D. is the Vice President for University Mission and Identity at John Carroll University.
+Prior to assuming this role in August 2014, Ed was the founding executive director of the Ignatian Colleagues Program, now a program of the AJCU.
+Also at John Carroll, Ed was an Associate Dean of the Graduate School and taught Business Ethics in the MBA and Nonprofit Administration programs.
+Previously, he was an Assistant Professor of Religious Studies at Neumann College in Aston, PA.
 In his five years at Neumann College, Ed served as coordinator of the Religious Studies department and was awarded the Distinguished Faculty Award in May 2000.
 He also designed and served in the College’s residential and athletic chaplaincy programs.
 In addition to his involvement in local, regional, and national Jesuit mission and identity work, Ed is a spiritual director.
 He holds masters degrees in Divinity and Systematic Theology from St. Johns Seminary, a Ph.D. in Christian Ethics from Loyola University Chicago, and a certificate in Ignatian Spiritual Direction from the Ignatian Spirituality Institute at John Carroll University.

 Dr. Tom Reynolds